The suspended free loop space of a symmetric space: Technical recollections

-We list a few basic facts about smooth actions of compact Lie groups on manifolds.
+We list some basic facts about actions of compact Lie groups on smooth manifolds.
 The tangent bundle of a smooth manifold $\MM$ is denoted $\tau (\MM )$.

-\begin{theorem} Let $\HH$ be a compact Lie group with a smooth and free right action on a manifold $\MM$.
-Then the orbit space $\MM/\HH$ has the structure of a smooth manifold, such that the quotient map $\MM \to \MM /\HH$ is a submersion. \end{theorem}
+\begin{theorem} Let $\GG$ be a compact Lie group and $\MM$ a smooth manifold equipped with a smooth and free right $\GG$-action.
+Then the orbit space $\MM/\GG$ has a unique smooth manifold structure, such that the canonical projection $\MM \to \MM /\GG$ is a submersion. \end{theorem}

-\begin{proof} By \cite{tD}, I.3.21 we find that the action is proper since $\HH$ is compact.
-But then it follows from \cite{tD}, I.5.2 that the orbit space is a smooth manifold, and that the quotient map is a submersion. \end{proof}